BLUE HARE MAGAZINE

 Dr. Murad is a pioneer in research into helping the body hold water in the cells more efficiently.
 His scrub allows for gentle exfoliation, helping to reveal softer, smoother skin, and encourage cell turnover.
 Available on Amazon.com

-Retin-A also sloughs off dead cells but unlike a scrub, it has also been shown to eradicate surface lines on the skin.
-A 2006 New York Times article called The Thing About Retin-A: It Works by Sally Wadyka says that “within the walls of products and tiers of claims, one ingredient still stands out: Retin-A.”
+An article in the New York Times, The Thing About Retin-A: It Works by Sally Wadyka, says that “within the walls of products and tiers of claims, one ingredient still stands out: Retin-A.”

 Remember that prescription Retin-A will be the most potent and OTC Retin-A creams will be less effective because they contain less of the product.
 However, if you haven’t used a Retin-A cream before, it is better to start with a milder drugstore version.